Smiling woman with curly blonde hair in a forest, wearing a light-colored sleeveless shirt and a small green backpack with a water bottle.

 Founder

-She holds a Master of Science in Nutrition, Healthspan & Longevity from the University of Southern California (USC) and completed clinical and research training with Keck Medicine of USC, Torrance Memorial Medical Center, L-Nutra Health, ProLon, and the Create Cures Foundation.
+Celia is a registered dietitian and she holds a Master of Science in Nutrition, Healthspan & Longevity from the University of Southern California (USC) and completed clinical and research training with Keck Medicine of USC, Torrance Memorial Medical Center, L-Nutra Health, ProLon, and the Create Cures Foundation.

 She has followed a fully plant-based diet for over 12 years and has maintained a consistent outdoor running practice throughout that time.